amscanne/placement-controller/README.md

 *   Nodes with placement policy must not be preemptible.
 *   Nodes with placement policy must be MIGRATE on maintenance events.
 *   Only spread placement policies are supported.

-When the placement policy is set initially, the node is only in an *eventual* compliant state.
-Therefore, a maintenance event must be simulated.
-These simulated events should trigger a live migration of the instance which will ensure that it is compliant with its associated placement policy.
-This is done before the label can be applied successfully.

 ## Specification of a placement policy